AutoJenny/blog_ssg/posts/kilt-evolution.md

 # --- Metadata for the entire post ---
 title: "The Evolution of the Modern Scottish Kilt"
 subtitle: "From Ancient Practicality to Global Icon"
-# Specify which layout file to use for this post
 layout: "post.njk"
-# Define the main header image (optional alt and caption)
 headerImage:
   src: "/images/0.jpg" # Path relative to the site root
   alt: "Collage of kilt styles over the centuries."
   caption: "The kilt has evolved constantly from its earliest origins."
-# Summary text (can include basic HTML like <p>)
 summary: "<p>The Scottish kilt, with its swirling tartans and cultural resonance, is a garment steeped in history, rebellion, and reinvention.
 Its journey from a simple Highland wrap to a symbol of national identity—and later, a global fashion statement—mirrors Scotland’s own turbulent and triumphant narrative.
 This expanded exploration delves deeper into the kilt’s evolution, tracing its transformation across ten centuries while highlighting the social, political, and artistic forces that shaped its legacy.</p>"

 # --- Array of Content Sections ---